Laogeodritt/quasselflask/README.md

 # Features wishlist
-* Viewing channel in results log, if >1 channel?
-* Viewing usermasks in the results log
-  * click-toggled or on-focus expansion?
 * User login and user/network/channel limitations
 * quasseluser/network search criteria
 * Context up/down + amount of context to fetch